Ikayherce/Leonascatcafe/README.md

 ####  CSS Validator
  ![CSS validator](assets/readmeimages/cssvalidator.png)

-## Deployment
+## Development and deployment
+This is what the process has looked like:
+1- Creation of empty repository in Github using Code Institute's repository template.
+2- Use of git add and git commit with message in the process of creating my code.
+3- Git push to push the local git up to Github.
-The page has been deployed on Github from the repository https://github.com/Ikayherce/Leonascatcafe .
+4- Deployment from the Github repository https://github.com/Ikayherce/Leonascatcafe .

 ## Credits
 ### Content